coding-blocks/hackerblocks.projectx/README.md

 # Hacker Blocks - https://hack.codingblocks.com/

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A short introduction to this app could easily go here.

 ## Prerequisites